 After the league folded, she attended the University of Michigan, and taught PE at Hillside College in Michigan, then the University of Minnesota, retiring in 1983.
 She was married briefly in the mid-1950s, said Purmort.

 Cato remained active in tennis, racquetball and slow-pitch softball.
 She had a tennis court in the back yard.

 “Even in her 70s she could still beat all of us until she got Alzheimer’s,” said Purmort, who took after her mom as an athlete in track, volleyball and softball.

-“Penny Marshall (the director) made a personal phone call to her to ask her,” said Kim, “but Mom declined … I think she might have regretted that later.”
+Her daughter reported that her mother had a chance to participate in the production of the movie but turned it down: “Penny Marshall (the director) made a personal phone call to her to ask her, but Mom declined … I think she might have regretted that later.”

 The Dottie character did make the trip, by bus, and was glad that she did, breaking into a big smile once she arrived and saw dozens of her former teammates and rivals.

 That scene was created in real life by Penny Marshall, as she filmed a reunion of the players and tacked it on to the end of the movie.
 Happily, Nancy Cato did accept the second invitation.
 She was one of the ladies seen happily throwing the ball around, taking a few swings, and reminiscing with old friends who shared a truly unique experience